surajchoubey/gsoc21/_posts/2021-07-12-simple-mc-integration.md

 ### Testing

-Integral values have been tested using latte integrale, a start of the art software for polytope volume calculation and integral calculator for functions around surrounded by a polytope.
+Integral values have been tested using [latte integrale](https://www.math.ucdavis.edu/~latte/software.php), state of the art software for polytope volume calculation and integral calculator for functions around surrounded by a polytope.
 The remaining details are equipped in the `README.md` itself. [[Link to the Latte Tests](https://github.com/surajchoubey/latte-integrale-checks)]

 `simple_mc_integration.cpp` contains the tests written. [[Link](https://github.com/surajchoubey/volume_approximation/blob/simple-MC-integrate/test/simple_mc_integration.cpp)]

 ### Usage

-Here is a miniature code of you can use the simple_mc_integration functions.
+Here is a miniature code of you can use the `simple_mc_integration.hpp` functions.
 There are two of them.

 Some prerequisite information:
 * `NT` is defined for `double` everywhere in the below examples.